 Hemorrhoids that are below the dentate line in the anal canal are called external hemorrhoids.
 They often are responsible for difficulty in cleaning following a movement, soreness and irritation, spotting of blood on the toilet paper and itching.
-The anal canal is a very sensitive area and procedures at this level requires local anesthesia as opposed to treatment of the internal hemorrhoids that lie above the dentate line in the rectum.
+The anal canal is a very sensitive area and procedures at this level requires local anesthesia as opposed to treatment of the internal hemorrhoids that lie above the dentate line in the rectum devoid of pain fibers.

 Patients are often confused about the details of this procedure after reading descriptions on the Internet that are actually about the open hemorrhoidectomy that is done under general anesthesia in the hospital.
 That procedure is often followed by weeks of pain.